Pest Prevention & Control Tips

 Ant Prevention Tips

 If you’ve started to notice a trail of ants in your bathroom sink or on the exterior walls of your commercial building, this may be a surefire sign of an ant infestation.
 Ants are, without a doubt, an unsightly presence.
 They can scare tenants away from your apartment building or prevent customers from coming back to your business.
 These pesky little critters are known for contaminating food and sterile areas.
-They can wreak havoc on personal belongings and even cause electrical disruptions.
+They can wreak havoc on personal belongings and even cause electrical disruptions by nesting in electronic devices and outlets.

 Where You Might Find Ants